franznkemaka/franznkemaka/README.md

 ### Hi there 👋

-I'm a self-taught Full Stack Developer working at [Rigle](https://github.com/rigledev), Stuttgart, Germany.
+I'm a self-taught Full Stack Developer with more than 5 years experience.
+Currently working on [Rigle](https://github.com/rigledev), Stuttgart, Germany.

 <br/>
 <br/>